Lapz/tox/README.md

 - [x] Error when type is defined multiple times
 - [x] Add resolve imports to ctx
+- [x] Error when a function is used as a type
+- [x] Error on duplicate pattern bindings in the same statement
-- [ ] Warn on unused pattern variable
+- [x] Warn on unused pattern variable
+- [ ] Lower structural and struct methods
+- [ ] Lower enums
 - [ ] Infer types
 - [ ] Resolve external imports